 mount | grep configfs || sudo mount -t configfs none /sys/kernel/config

-Before you try CCID, prove the pipe works with a basic gadget like USB Ethernet:
+Before trying CCID, prove the pipe works with USB Ethernet.
+Add this to cmdline.txt after rootwait:

-If the host sees a new USB network adapter, your cable, port, and OTG setup are fine.
+If the host sees a new USB network adapter, your cable, port, and OTG setup are working.
+This saves a lot of time before you start chasing CCID problems that are actually cable problems.

 sudo modprobe libcomposite